GeminiCCCC/SystemDesign/README.md

 DB maintain Bloom filter mapping for each table, when a query comes in, bloom filter will use a fixed number of hashing function to get several hasing values, if any value does does not exist then we are 100% sure the value is not in the table, if all values can be found, then we are pretty sure the value exists in table but not 100% (depending on how many hashing functiosn the bloom filters have, the more hashing functions the more closely it to 100%)
 So there could be false positive but impossible to have false negative, and when we have a positive we usually go to query the table again to make sure it's there

-## 28. OAuth2.0

-a.
-3rd party sites ask user to verify with QQ Authorization Server
-b.
-QQ Authroization Server returns the code
-c.
-3rd party sites use code to ask QQ Authorization Sever for Access Token (code can only be used once)
-c.
-3rd party sites use Access Token to ask QQ Resource Server for user's open information e.g. profile, avatar, nickname etc...
-(Access Token has expiration time)

-## 29. Offline cart data storage options:

-a. localstorage (stores in user's browser)/cookie/WebSQL, pros: release backend pressre. cons: backend server does not have the data and cannot use the data to do recommendation service based on the items in the offline cart
-b. redis is a better option since redis has hight throughput and can also persist data